mhrynenko/PathFinder/README.md

 </p>

 ### How to start
+This program was developed on the MacOS, so it works correctly there.
 In folder with cloned project use `make` to compile project.

-Start program with `./pathfinder [filename]` where 'filename' is a file with information about islands and bridges
+Start program with `./pathfinder [filename]` where 'filename' is a file with information about islands and bridges.